Frequently Ask Questions

 The internet is a wonderful medium, but is also unregulated and unverified.
 We urge you to ask a few questions when surfing for skin care information.
 Is the web site independent, or out to sell or promote something?
 Does the site cite any evidence published in a reputable, peer-reviewed medical journal?
 Is the site sponsored by some commercial entities?
 Has the information been checked against other independent sites (not sites that look similar or cross-linked) or written sources?
 Many unscrupulous companies spread lies on the Internet in order to advance their own commercial interests.

 Niks Aroma Acne Clear Gel soothes and calms inflammation from acne.
-Niks Anti-Blemish Serum combines AHA, BHA, anti-oxidants and multi-vitamins to exfoliate, lighten scars and smoothen and nourish the skin.
-If you wish to control inflammation and clear clogged pores at the same time, then use Aroma Acne Clear Gel in the day and Anti-Blemish Serum at night.
+Niks Anti-Acne Serum combines AHA, BHA, anti-oxidants and multi-vitamins to exfoliate, lighten scars and smoothen and nourish the skin.
+If you wish to control inflammation and clear clogged pores at the same time, then use Aroma Acne Clear Gel in the day and Anti-Acne Serum at night.

 Niks Ultrafine Soothing Cleansing Lotion is made from pure plant extracts and is generally suitable for all skin types.
 However, in the case of acne-prone skin that is not under treatment or control and is oily, the lotion's light milky texture may not appeal.
 But if the acne-prone skin is dry due to treatment, then the lotion will feel very comfortable.
 If the skin's acne is not under control and it feels oily most of the time, then Niks Marine Facial Cleanser or Niks Refreshing Sebum Cleanser would be a better choice.